TrelisResearch/arc-agi-2025/o3-tools/README.md

 #   --tools: Enable multi-turn execution with local code testing and training feedback
 #   --limit: Limit number of tasks to run
 #   --max_turns: Maximum number of turns for multi-turn execution (default: 3, only applies if --tools is set)
-#   --reasoning_effort: Reasoning effort for the model (low, medium, high; default: medium, only applies to o3/o4/o1 models)
+#   --reasoning_effort: Reasoning effort for the model (low, medium, high; default: low, only applies to o3/o4/o1 models)
 #   --max_workers: Number of parallel workers (default: 1, max: 30)
 #   --rate_limit_delay: Delay between API calls in seconds (default: 0.0)
 ```